top of page

 Jessey at a remote Agri-research site in Israel

-For starters, I had never even heard of the term Evotranspiration before, let alone know how to derive it.
-But to realize that my work posted on this professional site was increasingly being observed and appreciated by student researchers around the world signalled to me that while I grapple with the private sector in India trying to create a niche in Mapping Solutions for Operations Improvement, moments like this would bring joy and encouragement along the way.
+I had never even heard the term Evotranspiration before, let alone understood how to derive it.
+Yet the realization that my work on this professional website was being noticed and appreciated by student researchers across the world was reassuring.
+While I continue navigating the private sector in India attempting to carve out a niche in Mapping Solutions for Operations Improvement, moments like this bring genuine encouragement.

-While Jessey had already chosen the farmlands around Gadot, Israel as his study area, I decided to replicate the Evotranspiration workflow over an agri-zone within the state of Punjab in my country India.
-After hours of whatsapp exchanges, video meetings and workings on Sentinels Application Platform (SNAP) software, we were finally able to fulfill our objectives - mine being this post and the elaborate, step-by-step video tutorial on estimating Field-scale Daily (Actual) Evotranspiration using Remote Sensing within it.
+While Jessey had chosen farmlands around Gadot, Israel as his study area, I replicated the workflow over an agricultural zone in Punjab, India.
+After hours of WhatsApp exchanges, video meetings, and hands-on work in ESA's Sentinels Application Platform (SNAP), we were finally able to meet our objectives—his assignment, and this post along with an accompanying video tutorial on estimating field-scale Daily Actual Evotranspiration using Remote Sensing.

 1. EVOTRANSPIRATION AND FACTORS AFFECTING IT